kevcodez/kevcodez-blog/docs/posts/2019-10-12-responsive-emails-vuejs-mjml/README.md

 ---
-title: "Responsive E-Mails with Vue.js and MJML"
+title: "Responsive E-Mails with Vue.js and mjml"
 date: "2019-10-12"
 ---

-# Responsive E-Mails with Vue.js and mjml
+# Responsive E-Mails with Vue.js and mjml rendered on the server

 A colleague recently introduced me to [mjml](https://mjml.io/), a framework that makes responsive emails easy.
 If you ever had to create emails in plain HTML/CSS that look good on *all* clients, you know the hustle.